Statistical Methods for Composite Endpoints

 Learning Outcomes

-• Understand the statistical and scientific challenges with composite endpoints as well as regulatory guidelines/requirements
+• Identify statistical and regulatory challenges with composite endpoints

-• Get hands-on experience with real data using publicly available R-packages
+• Gain hands-on experience with real data using R packages

 Syllabus